yangboz/LotteryPrediction/README.md

 Practice Quiz 3: Trends and Seasonality
 Week 2: Knowledge Check
 Assignment 2: iD Fresh Food Case Study
-All of the above activities should be completed by Thursday, July 14, 2022, by 4:29 PM UTC.

 Spreadsheet Models

 In this week, Professor Veeraraghavan uses Excel spreadsheets to demonstrate some of the forecasting models.
 The spreadsheets that he uses are added in the respective video pages.

 You can also find all the spreadsheets collated in the Week 2: Spreadsheets page along with their solution files.
 For the best learning experience, we recommend that you work on the spreadsheet models along with the professor before you download the solution files.

 # descriptive Analytics